katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.4.rst

 -----------------------------

 Use of ``--inventory-file`` on the command line is now deprecated.
 Use ``--inventory`` or ``-i``.
-The associated ini configuration key, ``hostfile``, and environment variable, ``ANSIBLE_HOSTS``, are also deprecated.
-Replace them with the configuration key ``inventory`` and environment variable :envvar:`ANSIBLE_INVENTORY`.
+The associated ini configuration key, ``hostfile``, and environment variable, ``ASSIBLE_HOSTS``, are also deprecated.
+Replace them with the configuration key ``inventory`` and environment variable :envvar:`ASSIBLE_INVENTORY`.

 Use of multiple tags
 --------------------

 Specifying ``--tags`` (or ``--skip-tags``) multiple times on the command line currently leads to the last one overriding all the previous ones.
 This behavior is deprecated.
 In the future, if you specify --tags multiple times the tags will be merged together.
 From now on, using ``--tags`` multiple times on one command line will emit a deprecation warning.
-Setting the ``merge_multiple_cli_tags`` option to True in the ``ansible.cfg`` file will enable the new behavior.
+Setting the ``merge_multiple_cli_tags`` option to True in the ``assible.cfg`` file will enable the new behavior.

 In 2.4, the default has change to merge the tags.
 You can enable the old overwriting behavior via the config option.